Shubhayu-Banerjee/DeafCeption-Code/README.md

 - Gestures to be detected rather than fingerspell
 - *1.0.0 Version Release expected by 25th of October 2024.*
 - *Requires DCE to run (Not available yet)*
 - Rapid Development Being Done on DeafCeption Gesture Model.
-Currently recognises ***six gestures***
+DCG 0.2.0 recognises ***seven gestures***